pykale/pykale/docs/README.md

     from **kale.embed package** to **Embed** (see those in `docs/source/backup`).

 3. **Final update step**: Run `make html` from `docs` to update the `.html` files under the `build` folder using the source files under the `source` folder and verify the updated documentation in a browser at `pykale/docs/build/html/index.html`.
 Run `make clean` will clean the `build` folder for a fresh build. **Note**: the `build` folder is uploaded for private-mode sharing and will be removed (ignored) when releasing in public.
 When committing changes for review, please **exclude** those under `docs/build` because they are auto-generated.

+4. Other standardization

+* Put a docstring at the top of each `.py` to summarize the module

 If you are aware of a better way to auto-generate documentations, create an issue or push your suggested changes.